Edel SE & Co. KGaA: Business divisions and participations

 66.8%: Kontor Records GmbH, dance label with the brands Kontor Top of the Clubs and Kontor House of House.

 100%: Kontor New Media GmbH with the areas Mobile Entertainment, Internet and Digital Distribution.

 100%: Edel Verlagsgruppe GmbH, Publishing Group.

 Furthermore, Edel holds 100% of the shares of Pandastorm Pictures GmbH and 100% of the Dutch Brilliant Classics B.V.

 earMUSIC

 Overview

 earMUSIC is a European international record company based in Hamburg, Germany mainly dedicated to rock, pop, metal and alternative rock artists.

-The label´s first release was Ian Gillan´s album "One Eye To Morocco" in 2009.

-The label is a division of Edel Music & Enterteinment GmbH.
+The label's first release was Ian Gillan's album One Eye to Morocco in 2009.
+The label is a division of Edel Music & Entertainment GmbH.